 Sweden, and the Nordics in general, have a strong proven track record in the digital economy, driven by a high rate of technology adoption, innovation and a creative business climate.
 The adoption of cloud has matured to an advanced stage where the private and public sectors increasingly are relying more on cloud infrastructure.

 For 11 years, AWS has been the world’s most comprehensive and broadly adopted cloud platform.
 AWS offers over 90 fully featured services for compute, storage, networking, database, analytics, application services, deployment, management, developer, mobile, Internet of Things (IoT), Artificial Intelligence (AI), security, hybrid and enterprise applications, from 42 Availability Zones (AZs) across 16 geographic regions in:

 The US, Australia, Brazil, Canada, China, Germany, India, Ireland, Japan, Korea, Singapore and the UK.

 AWS services are trusted by millions of active customers around the world monthly — including the fastest growing startups, largest enterprises, and leading government agencies — to power their infrastructure, making them more agile,and lowering their costs.

 What does Amazon's arrival mean for retailers and online businesses?

 The arrival of Amazon in Scandinavia will mean suppliers and businesses across Denmark, Sweden, Norway and Finland will have access to a new channel, with a vast customer base, paying only per sale of their products.

 Based on the global exponential growth of Amazon in recent years, this is a trend that web-shop owners will not want to miss out on.

-You can set up a fully optimized, high-quality feed for Amazon in no time at all with WakeupData.
+You can set up a fully optimized and high-quality Amazon Product Feed in no time at all with WakeupData.
 We are experts in providing online retailers of all sizes with the capabilities to crawl, clean, split test (above) and bring out the very best in their product data feeds.